arturbien/3D-image/README.md

 <p>Small (4.35KB gzipped), dependency-free library for creating 3D image effect on your website ( just like on Facebook! ).</p>

-* reacts to mouse move / mobile device movement! 🤳 (in iOS Safari "motion & orientation access" has to be enabled in settings)
+* reacts to mouse move / mobile device movement! 🤳 (in iOS Safari ["motion & orientation access"](https://www.youtube.com/watch?time_continue=30&v=ulsqCFMCajY) has to be enabled)
 * based on WebGL

 ## How to use